The new owners

 - Deal scale Aspen’s own M&A analyst LinkedIn profiles describe advancing “~$30M of actionable deal flow” and building “multi-year operating models incorporating enrollment growth, pricing, wage inflation, benefits, and debt service coverage.”
 This suggests the financing picture is more structured than a simple small-business loan.

-- What this means Debt-financed acquisition is not the same as private equity ownership.
-Aspen does not appear to have equity investors with board seats or return expectations.
-The financial pressure comes from loan repayment, not investor returns — different in structure, but not without consequence for how the business must perform at each school site.
+- What this means Debt-financed acquisition is not the same as large private equity ownership.
+Aspen appears to be boutique private equity with no investors or return expectations beyond Shawn and Ben.
+The financial pressure comes from loan repayment and their own investing goals — different in leverage, but not without consequence for how the business must operate at each school site.

 Open questions